Healthy Chicken Pot Pie Soup: A Homely Classic Made Lighter

 Can I make Healthy Chicken Pot Pie Soup vegetarian or vegan?

 Yes.
 Replace the chicken with plant proteins like chickpeas or tofu, use vegetable broth in place of chicken broth, and swap in a plant-based milk.
-It still delivers satisfying creaminess and flavour.
+It still delivers satisfying creaminess and flavor.

 How do I adjust the recipe to be gluten-free?